dansakamoto/emoticam-app/README.md

 # emoticam-app
 Emoticam client-side app

-[Emoticam](//www.emoticam.net) is a program running (consensually) in the background of a bunch of personal computers.
+[Emoticam](//www.emoticam.net) is a program that ran (consensually) in the background on a bunch of personal computers, from 2013-2018.
 Anytime a user types something to imply they’re emoting in real life, it takes a photo of their face and uploads it to the project page (and formerly to Twitter).

 This is the client-side app.